 - Searching for a good piece of content (or making your own)

-- Posting the content for your followers while crossing your fingers, hoping they engage with it
+- Posting the content for your followers while crossing your fingers they engage with it

 - Interacting with your followers in the comments